 Simply put, a Christmas Enthusiast loves Christmas.
 In our business, when we refer to a Christmas Enthusiast, it typically involves someone that spends all year looking forward to the holiday season with one thing in mind, how can they push their Christmas lighting and decorating to the next level.
 For a Christmas Enthusiast, there's no such thing as "good enough".
-There is always room for improvement and they are on a never ending quest to take their Christmas lighting to new heights.
+There is always room for improvement and they are on a never-ending quest to take their Christmas lighting to new heights.

 But not every Christmas Enthusiasts is this obsessed with their Christmas lighting and decorating.
 In fact, the majority simply love Christmas and can't wait to light up the house, but aren't consumed with it day in and day out.
 We've found that the average Christmas Enthusiast that buys from us spends about $400 a year on Christmas lights and decorations and will typically invest between 10 and 20 hours on their holiday program.
 For these folks, it's all about moderation and fun.
-For some, happiness comes from going all out for Christmas, but for others, being a Christmas Enthusiasts is all about putting up a few lights and decorations and finding joy in what they are doing.
-And still for others, being a Christmas Enthusiasts has an even higher meaning.
-The poem below as become known as the Christmas Enthusiasts Prayer:
+For some, happiness comes from going all out for Christmas, but for others, being a Christmas Enthusiast is all about putting up a few lights and decorations and finding joy in what they are doing.
+And still for others, being a Christmas Enthusiast has an even higher meaning.
+The poem below is known as the Christmas Enthusiasts Prayer:

 A Christmas Enthusiast Prayer